Website header large-NL_22_156

 What is an EV salary sacrifice scheme?

 Salary sacrifice enables employees to exchange some of their pre-tax salary for a choice of attractive benefits, such as childcare, pensions and health insurance, often at discounted rates that they usually wouldn’t be able to access as individuals.
-They’re an effective way to recruit, motivate and retain staff and extend some of the perks of company car schemes to other employees.
+They’re an effective way to recruit, motivate and retain staff, and extend some of the perks of a company car to other employees.

 How does salary sacrifice work?

 The process is simple.
-Employees choose a car from a list of options; their employer leases it on their behalf, then deducts the monthly rental cost (including road tax, insurance, maintenance, accident management and breakdown cover) from their pre-tax income.
-Provided the car emits 75g/km CO2 or less, they’ll be taxed on it as a Benefit-in-Kind and pay income tax and National Insurance contributions on what’s left of their salary.
+Employees select a car from a list, their employer leases it on their behalf, then deducts the monthly rental cost (including road tax, insurance, maintenance, accident management and breakdown cover) from their pre-tax income.
+They then pay income tax and National Insurance contributions (NICs) on what’s left of their salary, and Benefit-in-Kind for the use of the car.

-Why should employers offer EV salary sacrifice schemes?
+Why should employers offer a salary sacrifice scheme?

-Salary sacrifice provides a desirable alternative to cash allowances and grey fleet mileage while influencing drivers to choose the cleanest vehicles.
-It can avoid the administrative burden of ensuring private cars are adequately insured and maintained while cutting the cost and CO2 footprint of business trips.
+Also, it reduces some of the complexities of cash allowances or ‘grey fleet’ – where employees could be driving older or less efficient vehicles.
+Employers can avoid the administrative burden of ensuring privately owned cars are adequately insured and maintained, while cutting the cost and carbon footprint of business trips.

-What should employers consider when they launch a salary sacrifice scheme?
+What should employers consider before launching a salary sacrifice scheme?

-Salary sacrifice schemes are designed not to be an administrative burden, but there are some important details to bear in mind when setting them up:
+Salary sacrifice schemes are designed to be simple to operate, but there are some important details to bear in mind when setting them up:

 How should you communicate the benefits to employees?